-One of the basic principles is about a clean, open space.
+One of the basic principles is a clean, open space.
 Essentially it means uncluttered living for an uncluttered life, which enhances your sense of well-being.
-We may not all call it ‘feng shui’, but that is increasingly what we aspire to.
-More and more of the properties coming to the market have been uncluttered in this way, with a sense of flow and balance, with everything tucked away so that there are no obstacles.
-It attracts buyers because quite simply, it makes life easier.
+We may not all call it ‘Feng Shui, but that is increasingly what we aspire to.
+More and more of the properties coming to the market have been uncluttered this way, with a sense of flow and balance, with everything tucked away so there are no obstacles.
+It attracts buyers because, quite simply, it makes life easier.

 Positive, meaningful energy is expressed in a clean space with fresh air and plenty of light.
 The house is “nourished” by fresh, clear and free-flowing energy: get rid of clutter, hard corners and obstacles, and keep surfaces clear.

 A good feng shui house is “anchored” in its main energy centres – the bedroom, the kitchen and the bathroom.
-The entry door and exit door never line up to avoid draft.
-Meaning the value of the energy in the house. (which is an environmental friendly concept)
+The entry door and exit door never line up to avoid the draft.
+Meaning the value of the energy in the house. (which is an environmentally friendly concept)

 Positioning of the house

 Homes positioned at the end of a street are in a difficult location since all the chi energy will rush towards your home.

 Feng Shui starts in the outdoor area leading up to your home.
 A curved driveway, for example, improves energy flow and directs energy and good fortune into your home.
 Ideally, there shouldn’t be any stairs directly behind the door, as these symbolize fortune escaping.
 Furthermore, a staircase behind the front door is not particularly inviting for guests or family members anyway.